WTVB: History

+The station's first major ownership change came in 1968, when Twin Valley Broadcasters sought to assign the licenses of WTVB and WANG(FM) to Zarc Inc. for $290,000.
+The FCC Broadcast Bureau granted the assignment on March 29, 1968.

+In 1971, Harold W. Shepard and Harry Wilber sold WTVB and WANG(FM) to Tri State Broadcasting Co. for $260,000.
+Paul R. Ruse was identified as Tri State's president and majority stockholder.
+At the time, WTVB was listed as operating full-time on 1590 kHz with 5 kW daytime and 1 kW nighttime, while WANG(FM) was listed on 98.5 MHz with 50 kW.

+Longtime WTVB news director Jim Whelan was hired by Paul and Mirt Ruse at Tri State Broadcasting in 1974.
+Whelan served nearly 42 years as a reporter, anchor and news director before announcing his retirement in 2016.
+WTVB later became part of Midwest Communications.
+A 1996 Broadcasting & Cable station-trading report listed WTVB as part of a $4 million transaction in which Midwest Communications Inc. acquired WHEZ(AM)-WFAT-FM Portage, WTVB(AM) Coldwater and WNWN-FM Kalamazoo from Tri-State Broadcasting Co.
+Inc.

+WTVB added FM translator service on 95.5 MHz through W238CD in Coldwater.
+The FCC granted Midwest Communications a license to cover for W238CD on February 10, 2012.
+Midwest Communications lists WTVB as "WTVB AM 1590 and FM 95.5", branded "The Voice of Branch County", with a full-service/classic hits format.
+The station's programming has continued to emphasize local news, sports and community information.
+WTVB's website says Ken Delaney came to Coldwater in 1984 and serves as market manager, program director and morning host, while Jim Measel first came to WTVB in 1991 and covers local news and sports.

 Translator

 In 2011, Midwest Communications secured an FM translator from Christian broadcaster, Family Stations, Inc., and by January 13, 2012, WTVB was once again broadcasting on FM, at 95.5 MHz.
 With the addition of the translator, the station was able to provide programming to more areas of Branch County that were not able to receive a reliable signal from AM 1590 at night.

 Programming

 Local programming on WTVB consists of a morning show, "Midday Journal" and "Evening Journal".
 The News Department covers Branch County with breaking news and updates.
 The Sports Department covers local high school sports with up-to-the-minute status updates, and live broadcasts.
 Traditionally, WTVB follows the Coldwater Cardinals, but will occasionally air sporting events from neighboring cities and villages in the county.

 Morning Show

 "Delaney in the Morning", with Ken Delaney, is the station's weekday morning show, airing from 6-10AM.
 Previous show co-hosts have included Heather Daniels, Kevin Ireland, Jim Measel and Gary Hart.
 The morning show features local news and agriculture reports, horoscopes, a "birthday club" and a Wall Street stock report from various local financial institutions.
 WTVB is a community-oriented station, and the show also includes various live interviews from community figures.